jason-kerney/blog/_drafts/2023-01-27-consent-for-change.md

 ### Explicitness

 Once we have trust to do the change, we then need to be explicit about what is about to happen.
 We need to be as clear as we can be.
 If there is a surprise used to forward learning, we need to examine if that surprise is necessary.
 If it is, we need to have consent to surprise the person.
-The goal here is to maximize the understanding of what is going to happen, so that we minimize the chance of loosing consent at a later step.
+The goal here is to maximize the understanding of what is going to happen, so that we minimize the chance of losing consent at a later step.

 ### Consent